richardjj27/RJHashMove/README.md

 # hashmove
-A powershell script to split process files in a folder deterministacally.
+A powershell script to split processing (e.g. copying) of files in a folder deterministic chunks based on a hash of the filename.